Student Bodies in Manipal

 President: Anurag Choudhary

 GDG is a group which provides a network for people who are interested in various developer technologies such as Google’s Android OS, App Engines and a large variety of APIs.
 GDG courts a “Positive and Fun Environment about Learning, Sharing and Development”.
-They frequently organize hackathons, talks, and demonstrations by members and welcome people with various skill levels to learn and share their knowledge with others.
+They frequently organise hackathons, talks, and demonstrations by members and welcome people with various skill levels to learn and share their knowledge with others.

 MIT Students’ Research Forum (MITSRF)